-- Polyimide Film With Acrylic Adhesive-The most common flexible heater insulation.
+• Polyimide Film With Acrylic Adhesive- The most common flexible heater insulation.
 It has a wide temperature range and extremely good dielectric properties (.001" polyimide has a dielectric strength rating of 7700 volts).
 The high dielectric strength of polyimide film allows the use of film thicknesses as low as .001".
 This results in extremely fast response time and quick transfer of heat from the heating element to the object being heated (usually referred to as the heat sink).
-This material has excellent adhesion and moderate chemical resistance. - Polyimide Film With Epoxy Adhesive-Very similar in properties to polyimide film with acrylic adhesive, but with better chemical resistance. - Polyester Film-Lower cost than polyimide film resulting in lower overall heater cost.
+This material has excellent adhesion and moderate chemical resistance.

+- Polyimide Film With Epoxy Adhesive- Very similar in properties to polyimide film with acrylic adhesive, but with better chemical resistance. - Polyester Film-Lower cost than polyimide film resulting in lower overall heater cost. - Thermal Plastic Polyimides (TPI)- Thermoplastic polyimides for flexible heaters offer a higher temperature rating and excellent thermal stability, making them ideal for demanding applications.
+However, they come at a higher cost and require high-temperature lamination during manufacturing, adding to processing complexity.